 3. Enables Permanent Storage of Records

 Your business data is as important as your business itself.
-As a result, the extent of growth your business achieves at any point in time is greatly dependent on how you manage your business data.
+As a result, the growth your business achieves at any point in time greatly depends on how you manage your business data.
 You should also be able to store data permanently for reference, tax and legal purposes.

-Digital accounting is the future because, in addition to automating data entry, it enables you to store your financial records permanently.
-Paper storage is not only labor-intensive and costly to maintain; it also put your records at risk of loss when there is a flood or fire incidence.
+Digital accounting is the future because it enables you to store your financial records permanently in addition to automating data entry.
+Paper storage is labor-intensive and costly to maintain; it also puts your records at risk of loss when there is a flood or fire incident.
 With digital accounting, you have all your records automatically stored, and there’d be no need to rummage through 10ft of paper files to locate an invoice.
 Even when your business decides to move locations, you won’t have to worry about hauling a trailer load of files along with you.